 Fisher was the associate head women's volleyball coach at the University of San Francisco in 2007 and 2008.
 In his first season with the Dons, Fisher helped USF to a second-place finish in the West Coast Conference as the team earned an NCAA Tournament berth.

 Upon his graduation from the University of Pacific in 1999, Fisher spent five years playing professionally in Belgium, Spain and Switzerland.
-He also spent five years on the AVP Professional Beach Volleyball Tour.
-Fisher then began his collegiate coaching career at his Alma Mater in 2004.
+He also spent five years competing on the AVP Professional Beach Volleyball Tour earning a pair of 13th place finishes.